KIPP: Labor unions

-In 2011, KIPP made a 10 year agreement with Baltimore Teachers Union following contentious negotiations around teacher work hours.
+In 2011, KIPP made a 10-year agreement with Baltimore Teachers Union following contentious negotiations around teacher work hours.
 Prior to reaching a contract, the charter network had advanced legislation to bypass collective bargaining and had threatened to close two schools in the city.

 In 2018, United Federation of Teachers won the right to represent teachers at a KIPP school in the South Bronx.
 In 2022, educators at KIPP High School in St. Louis voted to join a union within the American Federation of Teachers.
 In May 2023, educators at four KIPP schools in Columbus, Ohio formed a union with representation by Ohio Federation of Teachers.

 Controversy

 In February 2018, Feinberg was removed from his position at KIPP due to sexual misconduct allegations involving a KIPP middle school student in the late 1990s and two KIPP employees in the early 2000s.
 Feinberg denied the accusation by the middle school student, and reached a financial settlement with one of the two KIPP employees.

-In 2022, it was revealed the KIPP's director of technology had embezzled $2.2 million which he spent on cars and sports memorabilia which was intended for laptops and other equipment.
+In 2022, it was revealed KIPP's director of technology had embezzled $2.2 million which he spent on cars and sports memorabilia which was intended for laptops and other equipment.
 The official killed himself as the investigation was underway.
 KIPP claimed that the fraud was an isolated incident.

 At a KIPP middle school in New York, a teacher was arrested after accusations of grooming and sexually abusing a student for years starting when she was in fourth grade.
 According to the complaint, the teacher had also made other students uncomfortable with inappropriate touching.

 KIPP's Houston charter schools were found to have charged parents unallowable and impermissible fees.
 Parents said they felt they were duped into what they understood would be a free education.
 KIPP claimed that the fraud was an isolated incident.